 My benchmark.mjs measures how well libraries handle a wide range of scenarios.
 The benchmark normalizes stylistic differences (e.g. non-breaking vs regular space, British vs American dash spacing) for fair comparison.

-Setting aside the benchmark, punctilio’s test suite includes 1,450+ tests at 100% branch coverage, including edge cases derived from competitor libraries (smartquotes,retext-smartypants,typograf) and the Standard Ebooks typography manual.
+Setting aside the benchmark, punctilio’s test suite runs at 100% branch coverage with well over a thousand tests, including edge cases derived from competitor libraries (smartquotes,retext-smartypants,typograf) and the Standard Ebooks typography manual.
+The 100% figure isn’t hand-maintained: Jest’s coverageThreshold requires 100% branches, functions, lines, and statements, CI fails below that, and the coverage badge above is regenerated from the actual coverage report on every push to main.
 I also verify that all transformations are stable when applied multiple times.
+Uses recheck to statically verify the absence of inefficient RegEx patterns.

 punctilio introduces separation boundaries to get the best of both worlds:

-Flatten the parent container’s contents to a string, delimiting element boundaries with a private-use Unicode character (U+E000) to avoid unintended matches.
+Flatten the parent container’s contents to a string, delimiting element boundaries with a two-character private-use Unicode sentinel (U+E000 U+E001) to avoid unintended matches.

 Every RegEx allows (and preserves) these characters, treating them as boundaries of a “permeable membrane” through which contextual information flows.
 For example, .U+E000.. still becomes …U+E000.